zeuslawyer/chainlink-dynamic-nft-alchemy/README.md

     <img src="./ipfs/simple_bear.png" width = "200" />
 </p>

-The entire project is designed for each of use by those new to Web3 and can be run from a Remix in-browser IDE and network environment.
+The entire project is designed for ease of use by those new to Web3 and can be run from a Remix in-browser IDE and network environment.

 ### Expanding your skills